cylc/cylc-doc/src/user-guide/external-triggers.rst

 task and its current cycle point are not required).
 The event ID is just an arbitrary string to Cylc, but it can be used to identify something associated with the event to the suite - such as the filename of a new externally-generated dataset.
-When the suite server program receives the event notification it will trigger the next instance of any task waiting on that trigger (whatever its cycle point) and then broadcast (see :ref:`cylc-broadcast`) the event ID to the cycle point of the triggered
+When the :term:`scheduler` receives the event notification it will trigger the next instance of any task waiting on that trigger (whatever its cycle point) and then broadcast (see :ref:`cylc-broadcast`) the event ID to the cycle point of the triggered